arve0/feathers-custom-methods/README.md

 npm test # will start node test.js
 ```

-This will open a browser window.
-You must navigate back to terminal yourself.
-For more, see [test.js](test.js).
+The test will open in a browser window.
+When the test ends, you must navigate back to the terminal.
+For more information, see [test.js](test.js) and [index.html](index.html).

 ## License
 MIT